 Licenses Expire Every Year

 Please note that all licenses expire on December 31 of each year.
 For renewal information for Broker-Dealers who are FINRA members, see Renewal Filings by Broker-Dealers.
 For renewal information for Broker-Dealers who are non-FINRA members, see Renewal Filings by Broker-Dealers.
 For Agents of FINRA member firms see Renewal Filings for Broker-Dealer Agents.
 For Agents of non-FINRA member firms, see Renewal Filings for Broker-Dealer Agents.
+Please see Law Available Online below for links to the DC Securities Act of 2000 and the implementing regulations.
+[For exemption from filing, please see Bulletin 05-SB-005 11/09.

 When information contained in any document filed with the Securities Bureau is, or becomes, inaccurate or incomplete, Broker-Dealers must update the information by filing an amendment.
 For amendment information for Broker-Dealers who are FINRA members, see FINRA Amendment Filings.
 For amendment information for Broker-Dealers who are non-FINRA members, see non-FINRA Amendment Filings.
 For Agents of FINRA member firms, see FINRA Amendment Filings.
 For Agents of non-FINRA member firms, see non-FINRA Amendment Filings.